This post contains affiliate links, please review our Disclosure Policy.

 Movie Nick is just an a-hole from the start.
 Good Guy?
 Not even close.
 He is the guy inconvenienced by his wife’s disappearance.
 All he wants is a divorce and some good lovin’ from his PYT…so one dimensional.
 Could it be the direction?
 Maybe?
 But I would rather blame Ben Affleck’s mediocre acting.
 Even knowing Movie Nick is innocent doesn’t change the feeling…once a douchebag, always a douchebag.
 In the end I didn’t feel sorry for Movie Nick.

 You know what’s better than reading a sadistic saga of He Said, She Said?
 Spending approximately 2.5 hours of your life watching that saga unfold before your eyes.
-While the movie is decent as a stand alone cinematic effort, I didn’t enjoy it as much this time as I did when I saw it in theaters.
-Also, I don’t think it captured the major aspects that made the novel so engaging.
+While the Gone Girl is decent as a stand alone cinematic effort, I didn’t enjoy the second viewing as much as I did in theaters.
+Also, the Gone Girl movie didn’t capture the major aspects that made the novel so engaging.

 The Final Grade

-Kettle Korn: The stand alone movie was decent, but it did not capture the total spirit of the book.
+Kettle Korn: As a stand alone movie, Gone Girl was decent, but it did not capture the total spirit of the book.